swarnendubiswas/dotemacs/README.md

 My Emacs customizations, all in one place.
 Many of the customizations included are collected from the Internet, and tailored according to my preferences.

+Suggestions and pull requests are welcome.

 ## Note

 I use Emacs as my primary editor.
 Other than text, Markdown, and Elisp editing, I use Emacs for editing C/C++, LaTeX, and Python files.
 The current setup should work fine for these major modes, but is not well-tuned for programming with Java.
 I think other IDEs such as Eclipse are way better for working with Java.

 * Python - I use Elpy and Gtags (and its variants) for code completion
 * C/C++ - I use irony mode and Gtags for code completion.
 RTags should also work depending on preference.

+This setup is tested on a GNU/Linux platform.

 ## Installation